bytecodealliance/component-docs/component-model/src/language-support/using-wit-resources/rust.md

 ## Implementing and exporting a resource in a component

-To implement the calculator using `cargo component`:
+To implement the calculator in Rust:

 1. Create a library component as shown in previous sections, with the WIT given above.